At the Project:

 huddling together in piles click here.

 - Another form of huddling to conserve heat is "communal roosting," in which a

-efforts birds weakened by days with little heat or food may die.
+spite of these efforts birds weakened by days with little heat or food may die.

 - Be warned: after cold snaps you may find dead adult Tree Swallows inside your